-Until 2010, the amount of people who were hiking this now-famous trail was less than 800 per year; in 2016 the amount of people who hiked this route was 80,000.
-Needless to say it’s one of the most, if not the most, famous hike in all of Norway.
+Until 2010, the number of people who were hiking this now-famous trial was less than 800 per year; in 2016 the number of people who hiked this route was 80,000.
+Needless to say, it’s one of the most, if not the most, famous hike in all of Norway.

 Despite being so famous, it’s not exactly an easy hike from the village of Skjeggedal to Trolltunga and back, taking around 12 hours.
 However, an alternative route opened in 2017, eliminating the steep climb from the carpark up to Måglitopp plateau.